Sarah - Practice Principal

 Karen obtained her Physiotherapy degree from Curtin University in 2008, she has spent the last five years working in aged care for the Royal Air Force Association.
 She has a keen passion for geriatric and post operative rehabilitation therapy.
 Karen is also interested in pursuing a post graduate diploma in Women's Health.

 Karen spent many years playing sport at an elite level, including representing Australia at Squash.
-She is currently studying Clinical Pilates and is a Mum to two gorgeous girls.
+She is currently studying Clinical Pilates and is a Mum to three gorgeous girls.

 Karen enjoys combining her knowledge and experience to help everyone achieve their goals.

 Melanie - Physiotherapist and Sports Scientist

 Following the completion of a Sports Science and Physiotherapy degree in Perth Melanie worked in Canada and the UK with elite and recreational athletes competing in summer and winter sports as well performing case management roles with elderly clients in the community.
 Upon her return to Australia, she continued working in these areas as well as taking on aged care facility physiotherapy roles.

 Melanie has significant experience treating and rehabilitating musculoskeletal, spinal and sports injuries/conditions, exercise prescription, and post operative conditions.
 Her skillset also includes dry needling and Clinical Pilates.
 More recently, Melanie has completed additional training in the Watson Technique for treating headaches and migraines and has a special interest in treating TMJ (jaw) disorders.

 Outside of work, Melanie trains regularly at her local gym and Crossfit box, mountain bikes in the South West and plays hockey.
 Melanie also enjoys spending time with her two young children and travelling whenever she has the opportunity.